geotera26/final_project/MOCHA_map/readme.md

 			-inset_bnds.txt : boundaries for inset map
 			-MOCHA_med.grd : topography/bathymetry file for study region
 			-MOCHA_sitelab.txt : lon, lat, and label for MOCHA receivers.
 No comma separation
 			-(optional) MochaMarineVersion2.txt : lon, lat, and label for MOCHA receivers. comma-separated
-			-(optional) us.grd : topography/bathymetry file for inset (you can include this by uncommenting the specified section, but I prefer the inset not to have topography)
+			-(optional) us.grd : topography/bathymetry file for inset (you can include this by uncommenting the specified section, but I preferthe inset not to have topography)

 		Notes:
 			Execute this code in GMT